 Appreciate the Acropolis Views

 There is no better way to relax in Athens then heading to one of the many viewpoints and checking out the impressive Acropolis sights.
 There are numerous cafes and restaurants which you can choose from and if you are really wanting a memorable experience head out during sunset to watch the sky light up.

 The National Gardens

-If you are looking for a bit of serenity in this busy city then there is no better place than The National Gardens.
+If you are looking for a bit of serenity in this busy city then there is no better place than The National Gardens to add to your Athens itinerary.
 Filled with over 7000 trees, 40000 bushes and plenty other plants you will find locals and tourists alike enjoying the gardens.
 There is even a little petting zoo type place here filled which ducks!

 Once you are walking around it is hard to believe that you are just minutes away from a busy road and the bustle of this awesome city.